andy-byers/paw/README.md

 // rebind 'x' to a float (type is inferred from RHS) let x = 6.63e-34

+// create a global string named 'g'
+// NOTE: 'global' variables will eventually be replaced with 'pub' variables, with
+//       somewhat different semantics. 'pub' variables must be compile-time constants
+//       defined at the toplevel.
+They are hoisted to the top of the module so they
-// create a global string named 'g' (value may be changed by the C API) global g: string = "hello, world!"
+//       can be accessed anywhere. global g: string = "hello, world!"
 ```